--1.
-Regarding the lightning environment conditions at the planned installation site for a wind turbine or wind farm, the regional characteristics must be evaluated by using data such as the frequency of lightning and the distribution of lightning days.

--2.
-The frequency of lightning strikes in each area is classified into the three categories shown in Figure 2-1, which are the areas surrounded by solid lines, the areas surrounded by dashed lines and other areas.
+- -1.
+Regarding the lightning environment conditions at the planned installation site for a wind turbine or wind farm, the regional characteristics must be evaluated by using data such as the frequency of lightning and the distribution of lightning days. - -2.
+The frequency of lightning strikes in each area is classified into the three categories shown in Figure 2-1, which are the areas enclosed by (a) lines, the areas enclosed by (b) lines and other areas.